 The prevention of underage drinking is one of five priorities identified in the Wisconsin Epidemiological Profile on Alcohol and Other Drugs, 2016.

-- Individuals can participate in the Parents Who Host, Lose The Most campaign, held annually from April-June.
+- Individuals can participate in the Parents Who Host, Lose The Most campaign, held from April-June.

 - Communities can form a substance use prevention coalition and join the Alliance for Wisconsin Youth.